 The route will take you east towards the town of Monchique.
 Passing through eucalyptus groves and a fairytale-like cork oak forest, the vegetation along the trail is beautiful and very different from the one found on the coast.
 You will also pass by the abandoned Nossa Senhora do Desterro Convent, the most famous landmark of Monchique.

-For more practical information on hiking the Via Algarviana trail, visit the official website of Via Algarviana.
+For more practical information on hiking this trail, visit the official website of Via Algarviana.

 Algarve hikes: Final thoughts

 For more photos and videos of our Algarve trip, check out my Instagram account.
-Look for the stories highlight called Portugal.
+Look for the stories highlight called ‘Algarve’.

 You might also be interested in my other blog posts about Portugal:

-This post was made in collaboration with Algarve Tourism Bureau but as always, the opinions here are my own.
+This post was made in collaboration with Algarve Tourism Bureau but as always, all opinions are my own.

 Enjoyed reading about the best hikes in the Algarve?
 Pin it!